Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 The direction of the forces on the air through diffusion from a wing in flight is something like the diagram below.
 Notice the similarity to the pepper water test it is, only bigger and more dynamic.

-Don't be mislead here, the diagram is not showing airflow (convection), but rather the direction of force diffussion.
+Don’t be mislead by the diagram which is not showing airflow (convection), but rather the direction of force diffussion.
 The force of acceleration is in a straight line, just like momentum, though the actual air movement is not.

 This chain reaction, the diffusion of force starts from the forward motion of the wing.
 The red arrows indicate the direction of force from the wing.
 The blue arrows are the direction of force by diffusion through the air.
 The longer arrows show where the air is accelerated the most.
 The more the air is accelerated indicates more work is being done in that area and less in areas where there's less acceleration.

-The force on the air represented by the arrows comes from the wing, and so an "equal and opposite reaction" is on the wing.
-By pretending to reverse the direction of the force on the air we can get an idea of the reaction pathway back to the source, that is, where the force is first applied.
+The force through the air represented by the blue arrows in the above diagram comes from the wing, and so there’s an “equal and opposite reaction” from the air on the wing.
+By pretending to reverse the direction of the force we can picture the reaction pathway shown by the gold arrows back to the source, where the force is first applied.
+As you can see the reaction from the air on the wing is back at the leading edge, that’s drag, and up on the underside, that’s lift.

-What's kind-of confusing is there's more acceleration over the top of the wing than below.
-The wing gets more lift from pumping air down from above the wing than any lift from under.
-So, even though what gets the ball rolling is underneath, most of the work is done above.
+What’s kind-of confusing is there’s more acceleration of air over the top of the wing than below.
+The wing gets more lift from pumping air down from above the wing than from pumping air down beneath.
+So, even though what gets the ball rolling is underneath, most of the work on the air is done above.
 Strange but true.
+Anyway, this is basically how downwash is created and why most of it comes from above the wing rather than below.

 Changing the angle of attack changes the force of lift.
 It's not just that the counter-force is pushing more against the direction of travel increasing drag.
 Take the pan of pepper water with the plate moving at a more severe angle and notice the different motion in this case.
 Instead of the water going down at the trailing edge, there is another swirling around as at the leading edge.

 What this means for a wing is that there is less acceleration of the air down.
-This indicates less downward force on the air, and so also less counter-force on the wing up.
-That's less lift.
+This indicates less downward force on the air, less downwash.
+And so also less counter-force on the wing up, less lift.
 Take that far enough and you get what pilots call stall.
 (And passengers call scary as all getout.)
-So instead of flying, you're just falling.
+So instead of flying, you’re just falling.
 Gravity is the one force that never changes.

 Now I admit it's not really as simple as that (if you call all that simple), there's drag, stagnation points, wingtip vortices, and other confounding things that only an aeronautical engineer could explain.
 Suffice it to say, the role of the upper surface curve isn't what people usually think it is, but it makes a difference.
 Understanding just how and why the vortex forms as it does virtually takes a rocket scientist.
 Since I'm not, I'll let it go.
 (If you really want to get into all the details as explained by an actual expert, follow the link at the bottom of the page.)

 Lift is a product of force, it all starts with the initial force of thrust.
 (In airflow diagrams the thrust is on the air rather than the wing which can confuse things.)
-It's your beginer's Newton, action and reaction and all that.
-On a basic level you can say thrust pushes the wing with its angle of attack into the air ahead forming a vortex, scooping air over top and pumping it down to below the wing.
-This is called downwash.
-The reaction to this downwash is lift.
+It’s your beginer’s Newton, action and reaction and all that.
+On a basic level you can say thrust pushes the wing with its angle of attack into the air ahead forming a vortex.
+The vortex scoops air over top and pumps it down past the trailing edge to below the wing.
+That’s downwash.
+The reaction to downwash is lift.
 Add it all up you get forward motion and it flies.

 To give you an idea of how much air is pumped down from above the wing as downwash, a small four-seater plane like a Cessna 172 pumps five tons per second in level flight.
-That's all the air from 18 feet above the wing.
+That’s all the air from 18 feet above the wing.
+That’s a lot of downwash.
 This should give you some notion of the power of the forces involved.
+As well as the size of the vortex which is much bigger than a few streams of air you see in your usual airflow diagram.

-Special thanks to Terry Day whose invaluable assistance, and patience, helped me understand it.
-Mr. Day is a fluid dynamics engineer at New Fluid Technology
+Special thanks to fluid dynamics engineer Terry Day whose invaluable assistance, and patience, helped me understand it.
+His site: